Sabrolithin® A&B (Urolithin A + Urolithin B)

 Sabrolithin® A&B is a branded blend of urolithin A and urolithin B, postbiotic compounds in the urolithin family marketed for mitochondrial health, mitophagy, and muscle support.
 Honest framing is essential: the rigorous human clinical evidence in this space is overwhelmingly for urolithin A specifically, from trials using direct urolithin A (such as Mitopure®) showing improved mitochondrial biomarkers and muscle endurance/strength.
 Human data for urolithin B and for an A+B combination are much thinner and largely preclinical.
 A Sabrolithin® A&B page should make clear that the combination rides on urolithin A's established evidence base.
 It cross-references the site's urolithin A and Mitopure® entries.

-Active Compound Urolithin A and urolithin B — Sabrolithin® A&B; gut-derived postbiotic metabolites of ellagitannins, with urolithin A as the clinically validated component.
+Active Compound Urolithin A and urolithin B — Sabrolithin® A&B; gut-derived postbiotic metabolites of ellagitannins, with urolithin A the clinically validated component.

 Benefits